Skripatch/react-flex-box/README.md

     * alignItems
     * flexWrap

-* item: string - kebab-case string that contains css values for flex item properties in this order
+* item: string - snake-case string that contains css values for flex item properties in this order
     * flexGrow
     * flexShrink
     * flexBasis